December 18, 2014

 Ranginak

-Dates were a snack for when we got home from school back then and now whether they are fresh, dried, large, or small, dates will go perfectly with your hot cup of tea any time of the day.
-They are so addictive that you'll be tempted to reach for a date with every sip and let the sweetness of the dates mingle with the aroma and slightly bitter taste of the strong, freshly brewed loose leaf chai.
-Dates are naturally sweet and substantially tastier than any other sweet fruits and they come in many different varieties and depending on when they are harvested dates may range from unripe to partially ripe or fully ripe.
+Dates were our after-school snack when we got home, and they still hold that simple comfort today.
+Whether they are fresh, dried, large, or small, dates pair perfectly with your hot cup of tea at any time of day.
+They're so addictive that you'll find yourself reaching for one with every sip, letting the sweetness of the dates mingle with the aroma and slightly bitter taste of the strong, freshly brewed loose-leaf chai.

 Makes about 24 pieces